TedHusted/awake/awake.md/awake.md

 Proud supporter of Harvard commas.

 “Elena Vargas doesn’t know what to think.
 Everyone is wowed by the latest changes to their Synthetic Intelligent Agent.
 But who made the code changes?
-Has the AI become self-aware?Are the recent accidents accidental?
+Has the SI become self-aware?Are the recent accidents accidental?
 Elena’s wife Tessa is quick to blame extraterrestrials.
 But is the answer closer to home?”

 This book is a work of fiction.
 All names, places, and events are from the author's imagination.
 Any similarity to real people or events is coincidental.
 You may not scan, reproduce, or distribute any part of this book in any printed or electronic form.